 Did you know that 50% of drug recalls happen because of errors with artwork on the packaging and labeling?
 The state is the same for many products across industries.

-With hundreds of regulations and artworks to create, many things may slip out of notice.
+With hundreds of regulations and artwork to create, many things may slip out of notice.
 And the cost of that can be quite high.
 It could result in recalls of batches and quite possibly having to send them back to the production line.

 Say your design team finalized the label for your product and sent it for review.